 Any student who is interested in Communication & Media Studies has to check out Grand Canyon University.
 With over 20,000 undergraduates, Grand Canyon University is among the biggest schools in the country.

-Grand Canyon University has one of the best graduation rates in the nation, with 35.7% of college students completing their degree on time.
+Grand Canyon University provides advanced degree programs for those who want to continue after earning a four-year degree.
 Students shouldn't let concerns about affordability prevent them from deciding on Grand Canyon University as 69.0% of students get some sort of financial aid.
 For more info, see the college scorecard.